-South Carolina law does not specifically define theft, but under general principles of law, a person commits theft by taking property that belongs to another person without permission and with the intent to permanently deprive that person of the property.
-In order to show that a person has an intent to permanently deprive another of property, the prosecutor just needs to show that the defendant intends to use the car in a way that prevents the owner from using it.
+In order to show that a person intended to permanently deprive another of property, the prosecutor needs to show that the defendant intends to use the car in a way that prevents the owner from using it.
 For example, a person who steals a car and then abandons it could still be found guilty of theft, even if the car is recovered.
-For more general information on theft, see South Carolina Petty Theft and Larceny Laws.

-South Carolina, like many states, classifies thefts according to the value of the stolen property.
-The more valuable the stolen property, the more severely the theft is punished.
-(S.C.
-Code Ann. § 16-13-30.)
+South Carolina, like many states, classifies motor vehicle thefts according to the value of the stolen property.
+The more valuable the automobile is, the more severe the punishment will be.

 There are two main defenses to motor vehicle theft.

 Consent.
-The first commonly used defense is that the defendant had the owner’s permission or consent to use the vehicle or believed that he or she had the owner’s consent to use the vehicle.
+The first commonly used defense is that the defendant had the owner’s permission or consent to use the vehicle or believed they had the owner’s consent to use the vehicle.
 Note that even if a person occasionally has permission to use a vehicle, the issue is whether the person had permission on the instance in question.

 Intent.
 The second commonly used defense is that the defendant did not intend to permanently deprive the owner of the vehicle, in which case the crime would be joyriding, not motor vehicle theft.

-A conviction for theft, carjacking, joyriding, or failing to return a rental car can result in time in prison or jail, fines, and a criminal record, which can have a lasting and unpleasant impact.
-The best way to avoid a criminal conviction is to obtain the assistance of an experienced South Carolina criminal defense attorney.
+A conviction for theft, carjacking, joyriding, or breaking into a vehicle can result in time in prison or jail, fines, and a criminal record, which can have a lasting, negative impact.
+If you face criminal charges, speak to an experienced South Carolina criminal defense attorney.
 An attorney can explain the law, answer your questions, and help you successfully navigate the criminal justice system.